Hayley's Story

 Find out more about donating to research

-In many cases, women donate to someone they know, such as a family member who may be unable to use her own eggs.
+In some cases, women donate to someone they know, such as a family member who may be unable to use her own eggs.
 Others donate for the pleasure of being able to help someone they don’t know have a much-wanted baby.

 Some women having IVF choose to become egg sharers, which means they donate some of their eggs to another woman having treatment in exchange for free or discounted IVF.
+Women who have decided to undergo egg freezing to help preserve their fertility may also decide to become an egg sharer.

 There are many reasons why a woman might not be able to use her own eggs, including if she’s had cancer treatment, gone through the menopause or her children are at risk of inheriting a serious genetic disease.